-- 3.159.
-The basic objective of regulatory review and assessment should be to determine whether the authorized party's submissions demonstrate that, throughout the lifetime of the facility or activities, it complies with all safety requirements and recommendations which are stipulated or approved by the regulatory body. - 3.160.
+3.159.
+The basic objective of regulatory review and assessment should be to determine whether the authorized party's submissions demonstrate that, throughout the lifetime of the facility or activities, it complies with all safety requirements and recommendations which are stipulated or approved by the regulatory body.

+3.160.
 The specific objectives of the review and assessment will depend on the stage of the lifetime of the facility or activity.
-Examples of these specific objectives include the following: - (a) To determine whether the authorized party uses an appropriate safety management system that meets the regulatory body's requirements. - (b) To determine whether the operational limits and conditions are consistent with the regulatory body's requirements, the operational characteristics of the facility or activity, and the state of knowledge and operational experience; and to determine whether an adequate level of safety is being maintained. - (c) To determine whether the authorized party's personnel meet the regulatory requirements, in terms of both number and competence. - (d) To determine whether proposed modifications to the facility or activity, at whichever stage in its lifetime, have been conceived and their implementation planned so that safety is not compromised. - (e) To evaluate safety reviews performed by the authorized party. - (f) To determine whether the authorized party's plans and commitments in respect of decommissioning meet the requirements of the regulatory body. - (g) To determine whether the authorized party's plans and commitments in respect of the closure and post-closure stages for a disposal facility meets the requirements of the regulatory body. - (h) To determine, if relevant, whether the performance indicators proposed by the authorized party are appropriate.
+Examples of these specific objectives include but are not limited to the following:

+- (a) To determine whether the authorized party uses an appropriate safety management system that meets the regulatory body's requirements. - (b) To determine whether the operational limits and conditions are consistent with the regulatory body's requirements, the operational characteristics of the facility or activity, and the state of knowledge and operational experience; and to determine whether an adequate level of safety is being maintained. - (c) To determine whether the authorized party's personnel meet the regulatory requirements, in terms of both number, and competence and reliability. - (d) To determine whether proposed modifications to the facility or activity, at whichever stage in its lifetime, have been conceived and their implementation planned so that safety is not compromised. - (e) To evaluate safety reviews performed by the authorized party. - (f) To determine whether the authorized party's plans and commitments in respect of decommissioning meet the requirements of the regulatory body. - (g) To determine whether the authorized party's plans and commitments in respect of the closure and post-closure stages for a disposal facility meets the requirements of the regulatory body.